 Effects on families include divorce, disability/unemployment, child neglect and abuse, infanticide/homicide/suicide.

 PMADs are highly preventable and treatable.
 All of the above problems can be significantly reduced just by screening women and referring them to an appropriate provider (insert link).
 The Pregnancy and Postpartum Health Alliance of Texas recommends that any provider who has contact with perinatal women should routinely screen for PMADs, including:

 - Social Workers

 - WIC programs

-Perinatal Mood & Anxiety Disorders (PMDs) have been called the most common complication associated with childbirth.
+Perinatal Mood or Anxiety Disorders (PMADs) have been called the most common complication associated with childbirth.
 Approximately 400,000 mothers in the United States experience postpartum depression each year.
 However, only a small proportion of these women are identified as depressed by health care professionals, and a large number of women fall through the cracks of the system.

 Who routinely has the opportunity to discuss maternal psychological and physical transitions with new mothers?
-Ideally situated, obstetricians, midwives and pediatricians with their unique relationships with pregnant and parenting women, can provide a way to prevent and carefully identify PMDs.
-Research demonstrates that PMD prognoses are best when identified and addressed immediately, thus stressing the need for screening in this population.
+Ideally situated, obstetricians, midwives and pediatricians with their unique relationships with pregnant and parenting women, can provide a way to prevent and carefully identify PMADs.
+Research demonstrates that PMAD prognoses are best when identified and addressed immediately, thus stressing the need for screening in this population.

 Ten items were validated as reliable predictors of postpartum depression:

 - Prenatal depression: depression during pregnancy may be the strongest predictor for later suffering from postpartum depression.

 - Prenatal anxiety